pitag-ha/cardio-crumble/README.md

 ### Engines and optional parameters

-There exists current two engines in cardio-crumble:
+There are currently two engines in cardio-crumble:

 - `stat_engine` will aggregate MIDI events into a buffer, and will rhytmically output notes onto the MIDI device by measuring which events were the most important in a given time slice.
 - `simple_engine` will output events as they are processed, with a simple mapping. (one event received = one note emitted.)